 Back in the beginning of July we wrote a post on the Rental Fairness Act that went into place.
 If you’re a landlord looking for advice on how to handle these changes you’ve come to the right resource.
 Continue reading for all of our suggestions below and how you can successfully price your rental property with the new rent control act in affect.

-Historically, when renting your property, underpricing would be the best way to attract renters and avoid having any vacancy period.
-The strategy would be to increase the rent to a price that was more in line with the market when the lease was up for renewal.
+Historically when renting your property, underpricing would be the best way to attract renters and avoid having any vacancy period.
+The strategy would be to later increase the rent to a price that was more in line with the market when the lease was up for renewal.
 But that was before Wynne’s newly dubbed changes.
-With this new act in affect, you’ll need to consider a completely different strategy.
+With this new Rental Fairness Act in affect, you’ll need to consider a completely different strategy.

-With the inability to raise a tenant’s rent to fair market value after the first year of their lease is up, you’ll need to adopt a more bullish strategy with your pricing.
-Rental rates have and will likely continue to rise.
+With the inability to raise a tenant’s rent to the fair market value after the first year of their lease is up, you’ll need to adopt a more bullish strategy with your pricing.
+Rental rates have been on the rise and will likely continue to rise.
 Especially considering Toronto’s growing population base and the fact that we can expect another two million immigrants by 2023.

-Given the state of the market, now more than ever, using a realtor to lease your property will help you to secure a higher price.
-Individuals who rent their properties themselves often get less money, either because they don’t have the reach to find the right tenant, or because the tenants searching without a realtor tend to be a bit more price conscious, always looking for the best possible deal.
+Given the state of the Toronto real estate market, now more than ever, using the best realtor to lease your property will help you to secure a higher price.
+Individuals who rent their homes and condos themselves often get less money, either because they don’t have the reach to find the right tenant, or because tenants searching without a realtor tend to be a bit more price conscious, always looking for the best possible deal.

-A realtor can help adequately evaluate the competition and the nature of the market, securing you a higher rental price.
-Keep in mind, renters are always looking for a deal, if you don’t have an agent who can substantiate the rental price, you risk being stuck with a lease that can’t carry you along with the increasing prices.
+A real estate agent can help adequately evaluate the competition and the nature of the market, securing you a higher rental price.
+Keep in mind, renters are always looking for a deal, if you don’t have an agent who can substantiate the rental price, you risk being stuck with a lease that can’t carry you along with the increasing rental prices.

 Consider opting for a higher initial rental price while offering your tenant a signing bonus.
 A slightly higher rate than the average going market price will allow you to raise the rent annually based on that higher rental price — while offering the signing bonus makes it affordable for the tenant today.
 As an example, if the going rental rate for your one bedroom condo is $1950 a month, lease your property for $2000 with a signing bonus of $600.
-That $600 is equivalent to the $50 difference in monthly rent which means your tenants are actually paying the standard $1950 but you’re able to increase the rent next year based on the full $2000 lease price.
+That $600 is equivalent to the $50 difference in monthly rent for the full year, which means your tenants are actually paying the standard $1950 but you’re able to increase the rent next year based on the full $2000 lease price.
 Tenants will want the cash in hand and it will provide them with money up front to help offset some of the costs involved in moving.